Melania Trump lawyer tipped to become Slovenia's first woman president

 Issued on: Modified:

-Ljubljana (AFP) – Slovenians will vote on Sunday in a run-off expected to elect the country's first woman president -- a lawyer linked to former US first lady Melania Trump.
+Ljubljana (AFP) – Slovenians were voting on Sunday in a run-off poll expected to elect the country's first woman president -- a lawyer linked to former US first lady Melania Trump.

 Natasa Pirc Musar, backed by the centre-left government, is running against ex-foreign minister Anze Logar, a veteran of conservative politics, in the EU country of two million.